 - Maintaining your license in Rhode Island

-- Contact information for the Rhode Island Board of Mental Health Counselors and Marriage and Family Therapists and Professional Organizations
+- Contact information for the Rhode Island Board of Mental Health Counselors and Marriage and Family Therapists, Professional Organizations and Schools Offering Counseling Programs

 You will need to have at least one of the following graduate degrees: master's, doctorate, or certificate in advanced graduate studies.
 Your program should be in mental health counseling.
 It is also acceptable to have a master's in an allied field and take additional graduate coursework so that you meet the same curricular requirements as someone completing a master's in counseling.
 The Rhode Island board considers community mental health, psychology, counseling psychology, and counselor education to be allied fields.
 It is also acceptable to have a degree in education with a major in counseling or psychology.
 Other degrees may be accepted, at the board’s discretion, but they must include the core curriculum.

 You must have a total of at least 60 graduate semester hours, or 90 quarter hours, in counseling/ therapy.